 –Joy, W. Stockbridge, MA

-There are many paths and trails through the property – some wild, some mild.
-Surrounded by other properties, some private and some public, including BLM land where further exploration is encouraged.
-We have also planted many new native species of grasses, bushes and flowers in an already beautiful land.
+There are many paths and trails through the property – some wild, some more tame.
+Many any new native species of grasses, bushes and flowers enhance an already beautiful land.

-Other conservation projects have included rebuilding the lake dam to naturally feed the outgoing streams which feed wildlife ponds and natural bird nesting areas, reseeding to replace lost trees, converting water feeds from ditch to pipe which conserves water and reduces downstream salinity in the Colorado River, construction of a catch basin to keep the lake level up during a dry season, trimming and thinning to improve forest health and reduce wildfire danger, introduced gardens to encourage new and varied ecosystems for a variety of plants, birds, butterflies, dragonflies, frogs, etc., acquisition of a twenty acre buffer zone to the south which also adds additional streams to the property.
+Other conservation projects have included rebuilding the lake dam to naturally feed the outgoing streams which feed wildlife ponds and natural bird nesting areas, reseeding to replace lost trees, converting water feeds from ditch to pipe which conserves water and reduces downstream salinity in the Colorado River, construction of a catch basin to keep the lake level up during a dry season, trimming and thinning to improve forest health and reduce wildfire danger, introduction of gardens to encourage new and varied ecosystems for a variety of plants, birds, butterflies, dragonflies, frogs, etc., plus acquisition of a twenty acre buffer zone to the south add additional streams, fields and wildlife areas to the property.

 Landscape and Gardening, Fountain Design, Painting, Sculpture and Poetry